Crystallization in single and multicomponent Neutron Star crusts: Introduction

-Neutron Stars (NSs) are compact stars that appear at the end-point of evolutionary path of progenitor stars with masses larger than about $\sim8 M_\odot$.
-These collapsed stars display a rich internal structure with matter densities spanning several orders of magnitude from the core to the outer crust.
-Some of the complexity related to the microscopic modelling of their interior relies on the fact that matter can be described under different Lorentz regimes, from the relativistic nature of fluid interacting matter in the core to the nearly classical ion dynamics in the outer crust.
-Quantum effects arising from relativistic leptons, superconducting and superfluid components\cite{Chamel_2008} and correlated states \cite{Ivanytskyi_2019} are also present.
+Neutron Stars (NSs) are compact stars that appear at the end-point of the evolutionary path of progenitor stars with masses larger than about $\sim8 M_\odot$.
+These collapsed stars display a rich internal structure with matter densities spanning many orders of magnitude from the core to the outer crust.
+Some of the complexity related to the microscopic modelling of their interior relies on the fact that matter must be described under different Lorentz regimes, from the relativistic nature of fluid interacting matter in the core to the nearly classical ion dynamics in the outer crust.
+Quantum effects arising from relativistic leptons, superconducting and superfluid components \cite{Chamel_2008} and correlated states \cite{Ivanytskyi_2019} are also present.

 In the crust, thermodynamical quantities are intimately dependent on the composition and the microscopic model of matter interaction.
-As an example, for accreting NSs, the accreted hydrogen and helium burns via the rp-process and the resulting ashes consist of a complex mixture of heavy elements beyond the iron group \cite{Mckinven_2016}.
-Simulations and semi-analytical models show that light nuclei are preferentially retained in the liquid while heavy nuclei in the solid \cite{Medin_2010,Horo_2007,CaplanMulticomponent}.
-This, in turn, can impact not only the generic equation of state (EOS) i.e. the relation pressure versus energy density at a given temperature, $p(\epsilon, T)$ but specifically the crust properties such as the thermal conductivity and shear modulus with important consequences on the the cooling of the star, the evolution of the magnetic field or the seismic activity as described in \cite{fantina18,suleiman22,gusakov, Samuelsson_2007} just to cite some previous works.
+In this line, there is recent interest in studying multicomponent systems arising from fully or partially accreted crusts \cite{suleiman22}.
+This originates from NS binary systems hosting the process where matter from the companion star is intermittently transferred to the NS surface and processed producing highly luminous bursts in X-rays.
+Observing the cooling of soft quiescent X-ray transients allows to probe our understanding of NS composition from remaining ashes \cite{Mckinven_2016}, arrangement \cite{Medin_2010,Horo_2007,CaplanMulticomponent} and the deep crustal heating mechanism \cite{Brown_1998}.
+Let us remind here that the composition can impact not only the generic equation of state (EOS) i.e. the relation pressure versus energy density at a given temperature, $p(\varepsilon, T)$ but specifically crust properties such as the thermal conductivity and shear modulus with important consequences on the cooling of the star, the evolution of the magnetic field or the seismic activity as described in \cite{PotekhinBook, fantina18,suleiman22,gusakov, Samuelsson_2007} just to cite some previous works.